 What is interesting is the supply of consumer goods in the four days prior to the 2nd event there was an increase in the supply of consumer goods to Bali.
-This is due to the dwindling supply of consumer goods in Bali and to loosely the tendency monitor the implementation of regional quarantine in several areas which are the source of the supply of consumer goods to Bali.
+This is due to the dwindling supply of consumer goods in Bali and the tendency to loosely monitor the implementation of regional quarantine in several areas which are the source of the supply of consumer goods to Bali.
 In the three days before the 2nd event, supply again decreased and increased again in the two days before the 2nd event.
 One day before the 2nd event the supply fell again.

 After the 2nd event there was a continuous decline, the day after the announcement until the seventh day of this study.
 Starting one day after 2nd event the supply of consumer goods started to fall again.
 Two days after 2nd event experienced a bigger decline than the previous day and three days after 2nd event decreased even more.
 The 2nd event has made the government take a stronger stance to reduce any activity outside the home.
 Four days after the 2nd event there was a decrease in the supply of consumer goods to Bali, but the decline was smaller than the three days after the 2nd event.
 Furthermore, the league days, six days and seven days after the 2nd event, the supply continues to decline, it's just that the decline is not as big as the days previous.
 This situation is due to the fact that supplier companies have begun to feel a lack of income.
-The inability to deliver supplies to Bali is not due to internal factors, but rather to the global condition that is being hit by Covid-19.

-These events (1st and 2nd events) are the starting point for a reduction in shipments of goods to Bali, including the supply of consumer goods, because several areas outside Bali have closed both small and large areas.
+The inability to deliver supplies to Bali is not due to internal factors, but rather to the global condition that is being hit by Covid-19. goods to Bali, including the supply of consumer goods, because several areas outside Bali have closed both small and large areas.
 In a signaling theory perspective, 1st and 2nd events are a signal that the Covid-19 pandemic has resulted in a decrease in the supply of consumer goods from outside Bali to Bali.